raspberrypilearning/unity-textmeshpro-variable/en/step_1.md

 You can use a TextMeshPro object to display the value of a variable so that the player can see it.
-This is useful for displaying variables such as score, points and lives.
+This is useful for displaying variables such as score, points, and lives.

-Create a TextMeshPro object in the Hierarchy.
+Create a TextMeshPro object in the Hierarchy window.

-Add, or update a script on the GameObject that has the variable you want to display:
+Add, or update, a script on the GameObject that has the variable you want to display:

 --- code ---
 ---